martincipriano/resst-api-manager/readme.txt

 = 1.0.0 =
 * Initial release.
+* Created a settings page to list all the REST API endpoints.
+* Created a custom toggle UI instead of checkboxes.
-* Manage REST API endpoints via the admin interface.
+* Block deactivated REST API endpoints.
-* Secure and straightforward endpoint toggling.

 == Upgrade Notice ==